 2. Structural Implementation

-Digital transformation in banking is not completely automated.
+Digital transformation is not completely automated.
 It is still hybrid, where advanced computing concepts like artificial intelligence, machine learning, Big Data, analytics and more come together with manual interventions to offer insights and solutions to customers.

 With the understanding that banking solutions are hybrid, work on how you could go about implementing it across your diverse market segments.